 LAGAMINE is a code of finite elements initially developed for the digital modelling of large deformations, mechanical problems and contact problems.

-LAGAMINE was initially developed to model the formation of metals (rolling in English) for the ARBED’s research group: LAGAMINE is actually an anagram of LAMINAGE (the French word for rolling).
+LAGAMINE was initially developed to model the formation of metals (especially rolling) for the ARBED’s research group: LAGAMINE is actually an anagram of LAMINAGE (the French word for rolling).

 These rheological models, implemented in LAGAMINE, allow to predict the damages and rupture along the process of formation, as well as the static and specific fatigue load.
 Simulations can be extended to the modelling of processes such as deep-drawing, straightening, cold rolling, continuous casting, incremental forming, vertical lancer combined, superplastic forming or former microforming.
 In these simulations, the shaping of metal, of new elements such as solid-shell elements or adapted darning strategies have also been developed within LAGAMINE.